-Step-by-steps instructions for how to upload new documents to the library, link to documents on a page, and add multiple documents at once.
+Step-by-step instructions for how to upload new documents to the library, link to documents on a page, and add multiple documents at once.

-Step-by-steps instructions for how to embed YouTube and Vimeo videos on a page and make those videos responsive based on the device they are being viewed on.
+Step-by-step instructions for how to embed YouTube and Vimeo videos on a page and make those videos responsive based on the device they are being viewed on.

 Step-by-step instructions for adding content to your site navigation/menu, how to change the order of your site navigation/menus, how to add custom menu items, and how to change the site navigation/menu titles.

-Learn how to add and update the information in the dark grey section at the bottom of your website, including adding content like collapsable menus on the left 3/4 of the area, and updating the form items on the right 1/4 of the area like address, contact information, and social media links.
+Learn how to add and update the information in the dark grey section at the bottom of your website, including adding content like collapsible menus on the left 3/4 of the area, and updating the form items on the right 1/4 of the area like address, contact information, and social media links.

 There are a variety of automatic feeds that can be set up on your website.
-News can be pulled directly from Around the O through a feed and calendar items can be pulled directly from the UO calendar through a feed.
+News can be pulled directly from Around the O through a feed, and calendar items can be pulled directly from the UO calendar through a feed.
 In addition, we can set up automatic feeds for announcements, updates, programs, etc., using tags on article pages.